Slashdot

 Re: (Score:2)

-lots of addresses tied up by big companies (Score:3)
+lots of addresses tied up by big companies (Score:4, Informative)

 There is a lot of expensive real-estate tied up in these "8-blocks"